Cunard’s Queen Mary 2 Review

 Is this the only Planetarium at sea, I haven’t come across one before so this does make the Queen Mary 2 seem unique.
 They had a number of different shows including To space & back, Passport to the universe and Search for life

-Clarendon Art works
+Clarendon Art works on the Queen Mary 2

 The art specialist were constantly changing exhibitions, In fact the ship has quite a lot of art work in its corridors which was lovely to look at whilst exploring the Queen Mary 2.